 This is true, and in these cases consider using energy gels or other food supplements to give you the energy you need but without wasting good food.

-Sure, when you do fasted exercise your body will naturally go into your fat stores due to reduced glycogen levels.
+Sure, when you train on an empty stomach your body will naturally go into your fat stores due to reduced glycogen levels.

 However, this means that your intensity will be significantly reduced, which means that you won’t be able to run for longer.